-Included in attest services, because of the public's reliancea7 are- is an important services service defined in the Statements on Standards for Attestation Engagements (SSAE), examination of prospective financial information.
-The skills necessary to perform such a services are at least as demanding as the level of knowledge necessary to perform the audit process.
+Included in attest services, because of the public's reliance, are services defined in the Statements on Standards for Attestation Engagements (SSAE).
+The skills necessary to perform such services are at least as demanding as the level of knowledge necessary to perform the audit process.

-Accordingly, this Uniform Accountancy Act extends includes the definition and reservation of attest and compilation services to include audits, reviews and compilations of financial statements and engagements performed under the SSAEss the examination of prospective financial information when the reports on those services are in standard form, and prescribed by authoritative pronouncements, so as to imply assurances and the professional qualifications underlying such assurances.
+Accordingly, this Uniform Accountancy Act includes the definition and reservation of attest and compilation services to include audits, reviews and compilations of financial statements and engagements performed under the SSAEs when the reports on those services are in standard form, and prescribed by authoritative pronouncements, so as to imply assurances and the professional qualifications underlying such assurances.
 And, because of the especially great need for public protection in connection with these services, only licensees (or individuals with practice privileges) may perform these services and must do so only through firms registered with a state board.

 Fourth, the requirements for licensing persons to perform the professional services thus reserved should be designed to provide significant assurance that those who undertake to perform such services have at least a minimum level of professional qualification for adequate performance.
 Two means are commonly employed to provide this kind of assurance of competence (not only with respect to the CPA profession, but other professions as well): (a) reserve the performance of the services in question to persons licensed to do so; and (b) require, as a condition of such licensing, demonstration of skill and knowledge, typically by means of examinations, education requirements and experience or competency requirements.
 Uniformity of the required demonstration of skill and competence among licensees within a given state and those of different states is obviously desirable from the public interest point of view.
 Nevertheless, in the interest of equity, legislatures of most jurisdictions have made provisions for "grandfathering" persons who, though they had not met the requirements for issuance of a certificate as a certified public accountant, were nonetheless engaged in unregulated attest and compilation services when the licensing law became effective.
-Because relatively few jurisdictions exist without "grandfathering" provisions, this Uniform Act does not include a provision for a new "grandfathered" entitlement to perform attest and compilation services.
+Because relatively few jurisdictions exist without "grandfathering" provisions, this UAA does not include a provision for a new "grandfathered" entitlement to perform attest and compilation services.
 It does, however, contain provisions to deal with such a class of public accountants where the prior law established such a class.